codelastnight/to-path-figma/README.md

 ### roadmap

+-  [x] switch from polling to event calls for detecting selection change (when figma api updates)
 -  [ ] live previewing
- - [ ] switch from polling to event calls for detecting selection change (when figma api updates)
 -  [ ] support for vector networks (maybe?)
 -  [ ] advanced settings (eg, increase size of object every time its cloned)